-The HHSEGS project was suppposed to spread across 3,280 acres of land in the Mojave Desert between the Death Valley and the Nevada border.
+The HHSEGS project was supposed to spread across 3,280 acres of land in the Mojave Desert, between Death Valley and the Nevada border.

 The land is privately owned by the Mary Wiley Trust.
-Whereas, the transmission line and the natural gas pipeline of the project was expected to be installed on public land in Nevada, which is managed by the US Bureau of Land Management.
+In contrast, the transmission line and natural gas pipeline for the project were expected to be installed on public land in Nevada, which is managed by the US Bureau of Land Management.

 Plant make-up of Hidden Hills solar power generating facility